 A double-entry system requires more work and planning.
 It tracks the inflow and outflow of your money and records every transaction in a minimum of two accounts.
 Hence the term “double-entry”.
 This method provides owners with a detailed, comprehensive view of their financials, unlike single-entry bookkeeping.

 Since this method is more complex, businesses need a professional bookkeeper to handle their accounts; ideally, someone who has completed a bookkeeping certification program or course in Canada.
 Because bookkeepers track the influx and efflux of money, business owners can look at the financial statements to get insights into how the business is doing.
 This helps them in making informed business decisions.

 Moreover, double-entry accounting reduces the risk of accounting errors and improves financial transparency that single-entry can’t provide.

 Fortunately, there isn’t much need to buy general ledger books, pencils and erasers to record transactions.
 Bookkeeping software makes accounting secure and error-free.
 With some research, you can find the ideal accounting software for your business.

 You will still need a bookkeeper, even if you use accounting software like QuickBooks or Sage.
 But the ability for you, as a business owner, to enter transactions and data will make it easier to hand over all of your reports and information regardless of the size or nature of your business.
-Within larger organisations, the bookkeeper may be in-house staff, though the result is the same: everything needed is stored in one place, and the transactions are tracked and recorded correctly.
+Within larger organizations, the bookkeeper may be in-house staff, though the result is the same: everything needed is stored in one place, and the transactions are tracked and recorded correctly.

-Most of the software accounting tools integrate with other business tools such as online banking, ecommerce and point-of-sale payment methods.
+Most of the software accounting tools integrate with other business tools such as online banking, e-commerce and point-of-sale payment methods.
 All of this combines to deliver increased accuracy in transaction entries and a reduction in errors or the potential for fraud.